Aastha-Arora/citi-bike-trip-tableau/README.md

 **Bike Ridership**
 There are three categories for gender: male, female, and unknown.
 Most riders are male, in the age group of 25-59 years.
+The pie chart shows the distribution of riders across all ages.

 ![](https://github.com/Aastha-Arora/Citi-Bike-Trip-Analysis/blob/master/Images/rides_by_gender.png)